What to Expect from a Consultation

 We will endeavor to ask all the relevant questions, but in case we neglect to ask, it is extremely important for the consultee to accurately describe in detail:

-• any arrests for the alien (or petitioner if it is a fiance(e) visa) anywhere in the world at any time even if there was no conviction,
+• Any arrests for the alien (or petitioner if it is a fiancé(e) visa) anywhere in the world at any time even if there was no conviction,

-Credit for Consultation Fee
+No Credit for Consultation Fee

 Refunds

 No refunds will be given once the consultation has taken place.
 Refunds requested one business day prior to the scheduled time of the appointment will generally be honored.
 If the client misses the appointment and requests a refund in lieu of rescheduling, the request for a refund must be made in writing with original signature (i.e. mailed, not faxed or scanned) and received in our office within 30 days of the date the payment was made.
+For in-person consultations, if the appointment is cancelled or rescheduled less than one business day in advance, a $70 cancellation fee is nonrefundable under any circumstances.

 Calling